-The South Surrey Recreation Centre and Cloverdale Recreation Centre have re-opened as Mass Immunization Clinics.
+The South Surrey Recreation Centre and Cloverdale Recreation Centre continue to operate as Mass Immunization Clinics.
 Fraser Health opened the Cloverdale Recreation Centre clinic on January 5, 2022 and expanded the South Surrey Recreation Centre clinic from a community clinic to a mass immunization clinic on January 9, 2022.
-The Clinics are currently operating 7 days a week and are anticipated to be operational into the Spring.
+The South Surrey Recreation Centre Clinic is currently operating 10:45 am - 5:15 pm, 7 days a week.
+The Cloverdale Recreation Centre Clinic is currently operating 11:00 am-6:00 pm, 7 days a week.